 Cycling routes and bike maps in and around

-Find the right bike route for you through North Rhine-Westphalia, where we've got 102,981 cycle routes to explore.
-The routes you most commonly find here are of the flat or uphill type.
-Most people get on their bikes to ride here in the months of May and July.
+Find the right bike route for you through North Rhine-Westphalia, where we've got 159,269 cycle routes to explore.
+The routes you most commonly find here are of the flat or downhill type.
+Most people get on their bikes to ride here in the months of April and May.

 Find cycle routes in North Rhine-Westphalia: